Deta-Cold/delta-firmware/python/docs/transaction-format.md

-# trezorctl Bitcoin transaction JSON format
+# detahardctl Bitcoin transaction JSON format

-Since version 0.11.2, `trezorctl` allows fully offline signing of Bitcoin and Bitcoin-like altcoin transactions encoded in a custom JSON structure.
+Since version 0.11.2, `detahardctl` allows fully offline signing of Bitcoin and Bitcoin-like altcoin transactions encoded in a custom JSON structure.
 Starting with version 0.11.6, this is the only supported format for signing.